Weather Cancellation Procedures

 The safety of our students and staff is our number one priority any time a decision must be made regarding school closures and delays during a weather situation.
 We review information from emergency management and state highway administrators about road conditions, and school personnel also go out and inspect the conditions of roads, sidewalks, and FCPS parking lots and bus lanes.

-In the case of emergency for a weather-related closing, delay, or early dismissal, the FCPS website will automatically include an alert at the top of each page with the appropriate information (see sample alert below).
+In the case of emergency for a weather-related closing, delay, or early dismissal, the FCPS website will be updated first, and will automatically include an alert at the top of each page with the appropriate information (see sample alert below).
 This information will remain posted until normal operations have resumed, or you click "Close This Alert" to remove it.
 If you have closed the alert, a red exclamation mark will remain (highlighted by red circle below) to indicate that the alert is still active.

 FCPS tries to make decisions in the evening, taking into account that parents need time to make proper arrangements.
 But when there is a lot of uncertainty, we wait to get the latest morning forecast.
 In that case, the superintendent makes the decision of whether to delay or close schools by approximately 4:30 a.m.